UtrechtUniversity/yoda-clienttools/README.md

                         Zone of the user who creates user (only available in Yoda 1.9 and higher)

         The CSV file is expected to include the following labels in its header (the first row):
         'category'        = category for the group
         'subcategory'     = subcategory for the group
         'groupname'       = name of the group (without the "research-" prefix)

+        For Yoda versions 1.9 and higher, these labels can optionally be included:
+        'expiration_date' = expiration date for the group.
+        'schema_id'       = schema id for the group.
+Can only be set when the group is first created.

         The remainder of the columns should have a label that starts with a prefix which indicates the role of each group member:

         'manager:'        = user that will be given the role of manager 'member:'         = user that will be given the role of member with read/write 'viewer:'         = user that will be given the role of viewer with read

         Notes:
         - Columns may appear in any order